 - Your cats meow has changed

 Our pets are more than just a pet, they are members of our family.
-So when your dog or cat begins to experience abnormal or neurological behavior, you want them to receive the best care possible.
+So when your dog or cat begins to experience abnormal neurological signs, you want them to receive the best care possible.
 With the correct diagnosis, treatment, support, and counseling, your pets can overcome their illness and live healthy, fruitful lives.
 You will find that at our BrightCare Veterinary Neurological Center in Mission Viejo.
-Our veterinary neurologist and equipment are available 24 hours a day to treat your pet in case of a medical emergency.
+Our veterinary neurologist and equipment are available 7 days a week to treat your pet in case of an emergency, no matter if you are as far west as Long Beach, as inland as Corona and as far south as Oceanside.

 Dr. Ali Gorgi